-Unfortunately, piracy and armed robbery against ships continue to occur around the world.
-Not least in the waters off Somalia, in the Gulf of Guinea and in South East Asia.
+Piracy and armed robbery against ships continue to occur around the world, inter alia in the waters off Somalia, off West Africa at the Gulf of Guinea and in South East Asia.

 Denmark has developed a Strategy for the Danish Measures against Piracy and Armed Robbery at Sea 2015-2018.
 The overall aim of the Danish efforts is to contribute to making piracy infested waters safe and navigable for Danish and international shipping.
 The efforts include bilateral and multilateral political, military, legal and capacity-building measures.

 Protection of ships

 Ships navigating areas presenting a risk of piracy and armed robbery must carefully observe the technical regulation on measures for prevention of piracy and armed robbery against Danish ships issued by the Danish Maritime Authority.

-The Danish Maritime Authority draws special attention to the industry Best Management Practice (BMP4).
-The BMP is specifically aimed at ships in the high risk area in the waters off Somalia, the Gulf of Aden, the Arabian Sea and the Indian Ocean.
+The Danish Maritime Authority draws special attention to the industry Best Management Practice (BMP4), which is specifically aimed at ships in the high risk area in the waters off Somalia, the Gulf of Aden, the Arabian Sea and the Indian Ocean.
 The BMP4 has also been issued by the IMO (MSC circular 1339).

-All ships intending to embark on voyages in the piracy-infested high risk area must report their planned route to the Maritime Security Centre Horn Of Africa (MSCHOA) and report to the UKMTO.
+All ships intending to embark on voyages in the high risk area must report their planned route to the Maritime Security Centre Horn Of Africa (MSCHOA) and report to the UKMTO.
 Furthermore, relevant self-protecting measures must be taken.